syncfusion-content/wpf-docs/wpf/Calculate/Function-Library.md

 =LOOKUP(lookup_value, array)

-> Note * If the LOOKUP function can't find the lookup_value, the function matches the largest value in lookup_vector that is less than or equal to lookup_value. * If lookup_value is smaller than the smallest value in lookup_vector, LOOKUP returns the #N/A error value.
+N> * If the LOOKUP function can't find the lookup_value, the function matches the largest value in lookup_vector that is less than or equal to lookup_value. * If lookup_value is smaller than the smallest value in lookup_vector, LOOKUP returns the #N/A error value.

 #### Example